 If all has gone well, you should now be booting from your USB flash drive containing STUX Linux.

-Setting up STUX Persistence feature (save and restore changes):
+Setup STUX Linux Persistence feature (save and restore changes)

 - Open the S “STUX Control Center” and navigate to Setup -> Live CD -> Save persistent configuration